How Wholesalers Can Boost Sales Rep Productivity with A CRM

 Sales reps today have a long list of daily responsibilities, not the least of which are time-consuming administrative tasks.

 According to a HubSpot survey, salespeople spend 21% of their day writing emails, 17% entering data, 17% prospecting for and researching leads, 12% going to internal meetings, 12% scheduling calls, and just one-third of their day actually talking to prospects.

 Inefficient processes resulting in sales reps spending too much of their time performing tasks not related to selling are one of the fundamental causes of low sales rep productivity.
 That’s where customer relationship management (CRM) software can help.

 Why your wholesale business needs a CRM

 Better sales performance.
-CRM software allows your wholesale business to easily and efficiently manage its relationships with suppliers, partners and customers — as well as the data associated with those relationships (i.e., contact information, communications, orders, notes, etc.) — all in one central, real-time hub.
+CRM software allows your wholesale business to manage its relationships with suppliers, partners, and customers easily and efficiently — as well as the data associated with those relationships (i.e., contact information, communications, orders, notes, etc.) — all in one central, real-time hub.

 In the simplest of terms, a CRM will help your sales reps sell more, engage with customers more effectively, and fill their quotas quicker.

 And, it’s the best-selling software in the world!

 According to Gartner, Customer Relationship Management (CRM) is the most extensive and fastest-growing enterprise application software.